Pranjaltainguriya/demo-repo/README.md

 # demo-repo
-this is a first  demo repo
+this is a first  demo repo its eassy to use